tariq7299/CS50Web-Project4-network/to-do.md

 -   Drive components from React
 -   Add flash messages to react
 -   Remove @csrf_token and actually configure csrf tokens in put and post requestsss
+-   Remove Follow button from user own posts in feed

 # project4-backend
 -   Add if authenticated or @login_required